 Narak Chaturdashi is celebrated on the 14th day of the waning moon of the Krishna paksha of the Kartik month.
-In 2019, Narak chaturdashi/ Roop Chaudas/ Kali Chaudas is being celebrated on Sunday, 27 October.
-Abhyang Snan is most important ritual of Narak Chaturdashi.
+In 2021, Narak Chaturdashi/ Roop Chaudas/ Kali Chaudas is being celebrated on Thursday, 4 November.
+Abhyang Snan is the most important ritual of Narak Chaturdashi.
 It is believed that this holy bath removes all the evil effects and illness.
 Here is muhurat for abhyang snan

 As muhurats vary from place to place; Find accurate abhyang snan muhurat of your current location at drikpanchang.com